JTarball/hyroxwebsite/site/content/post/how-hard-is-hyrox.md

 You will need to run ~8.7k if you can't do that you will struggle!

-100m Lunges and wall balls requires muscular endurance.
+100m Lunges, rowing and wall balls requires muscular endurance.

  **Push / Pull Strength**